Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Electron-electron interaction in the odd-frequency Cooper channel

-It is natural to anticipate occurance of the the odd-frequency spin-triplet pairing in the vicinity of some other instability.
+In view of this experience, it is natural to anticipate the occurrence of the odd-frequency spin-triplet pairing in the vicinity of some other instability.
 In this case the smallness of $\rho$ could be compensated by the effective amplitude of the \emph{e-e} interaction related to this instability.
-With this in mind, in the analysis of the second order in the \emph{e-e} interaction, we have chosen to exploit divergence of the$\Gamma_{\mathrm{s}}$ amplitude when the system approaches a phase transition into the conventional s-wave spin-singlet superconducting state.
-We have checked that out of the $\Gamma_{\mathrm{s}}\Gamma_{2}$ and $\Gamma_{\mathrm{s}}Z$ combinations, only the diagrams with $\Gamma_{2}$ appeared to be relevant, while the $\Gamma_{\mathrm{s}}Z$ combination does not contribute to the triplet part of the Cooper channel at all.
+Motivated by the experiments, in the analysis of the second order in the \emph{e-e} interaction amplitudes, we have chosen to exploit divergence of the $\Gamma_{\mathrm{s}}$ amplitude when the system approaches a phase transition into the conventional s-wave spin-singlet superconducting state.
+As is well known, in the vicinity of the superconducting transition, the critical fluctuations are non-local in time and space \cite{AslamazovLarkinFTT1968,GalitskiLarkinPRB2001}.
+Therefore, they may generate an effective interaction in the spin-triplet Cooper channel.
+We have checked that out of the $\Gamma_{\mathrm{s}}\Gamma_{2}$ and $\Gamma_{\mathrm{s}}Z$ combinations, only the diagrams with $\Gamma_{2}$ appeared to be relevant for the spin-triplet part of the Cooper channel, while the $\Gamma_{\mathrm{s}}Z$ combination does not contribute.
+This is not surprising, as the spin-density amplitude $\Gamma_{2}$ is the only process that can re-scatter superconducting fluctuations $\Gamma_{\mathrm{s}}$ from the spin-singlet into the spin-triplet part of the Cooper channel.

 Thus, to the leading order in the \emph{e-e} interactions, the processes that result in the amplitude for the spin-triplet part of the Cooper channel are presented in Fig.~\ref{fig:diagramCDtext} (see Secs. \ref{sectionmixed1} and \ref{sectionmixed2} for details of the derivation).